-Read Noise - The readout noise of a CCD camera affects the graininess of short exposure images.
+- Read Noise The readout noise of a CCD camera affects the graininess of short exposure images.
 For example, a CCD camera with a readout noise of 30 electrons will give images of objects producing 100 photoelectrons (very dim!) with a Signal to Noise (S/N) of approximately 3 whereas a perfect camera with no readout noise would give a Signal to Noise of 10.
 Again, this is only important for short exposures or extremely dim objects.
 As the exposure is increased you rapidly get into a region where the signal to noise of the final image is due solely to the exposure interval.
 In the previous example increasing the exposure to 1000 photoelectrons results in a S/N of roughly 20 on the camera with 30 electrons readout noise and a S/N of 30 on the noiseless camera.
 It is also important to note that with the SBIG CCD cameras the noise due to the sky background will exceed the readout noise in 15 to 60 seconds on the typical amateur telescopes.
-Even the \$30,000 priced CCD cameras with 10 electrons of readout noise will not produce a better image after a minute of exposure!

-Full Well Capacity - The full well capacity of the CCD is the number of electrons each pixel can hold before it starts to loose charge or bleed into adjacent pixels.
+Even the \$30,000 priced CCD cameras with 10 electrons of readout noise will not produce a better image after a minute of exposure! - Full Well Capacity The full well capacity of the CCD is the number of electrons each pixel can hold before it starts to loose charge or bleed into adjacent pixels.
 Larger pixels hold more electrons.
 This gives an indication of the dynamic range the camera is capable of when compared to the readout noise, but for most astronomers this figure of merit is not all that important.
 You will rarely takes images that fill the pixels to the maximum level except for stars in the field of view.
 Low level nebulosity will almost always be well below saturation.
 While integrating longer would cause more build up of charge, the signal to noise of images like these is proportional to the square-root of the total number of electrons.
 To get twice the signal to noise you would have to increase the exposure 4 times.
-An ST-5C with its relatively low full well capacity of 50,000e-could produce an image with a S/N in excess of 200!

-Antiblooming - Most SBIG CCD cameras have antiblooming protection.
-The TI CCDs used in the ST-5C, ST-237, ST-237A, TC-237 autoguider and TC-211 autoguider have antiblooming built into the CCDs.
-The Kodak CCDs used in the ST-7XE and ST-8XE have Antiblooming versions of the CCDs available and the CCD used in the ST-2000XM only comes with antiblooming.
+An ST-5C with its relatively low full well capacity of 50,000e- could produce an image with a S/N in excess of 200! - Antiblooming Most SBIG CCD cameras have antiblooming protection.
+The TI CCDs used in the ST-5C, ST-237, ST-237A and ST-6 have it built into the CCDs and the Kodak CCDs used in the ST-7E and ST-8E have Antiblooming versions of the CCDs available.
 Blooming is a phenomenon that occurs when pixels fill up.
 As charge continues to be generated in a full pixel, it has to go somewhere.
 In CCDs without antiblooming protection the charge spills into neighboring pixels, causing bright streaks in the image.
 With the CCDs used in the SBIG cameras the excess charge can be drained off saturated pixels by applying clocking to the CCD during integration.
 This protection allows overexposures of 100-fold without blooming.
 The trade off is sensitivity.
 Antiblooming CCDs are less sensitive than non-antiblooming CCDs.
-In the case of the ST-7XE and ST-8XE, for example, the non-antiblooming versions are very roughly twice as sensitive.

-The CCDs used in the ST-9XE, ST-10XE and ST-10XME and ST-1001E detectors do not come in an antiblooming version.
+In the case of the ST-7E and ST-8E, for example, the non-antiblooming versions are very roughly twice as sensitive.
+The CCDs used in the ST-9E, ST-10E and ST-1001E detectors do not come in an antiblooming version.